min2ha/ukwa-site/content/target/45609/index.en.md

   "subject": "Political Action and Communication"
 }

-# Spirit of Revolt: Archives of dissent, Glasgow, Scotland, elsewhere

 The Archive collects, manages and preserves multi-media records from Glasgow’s and Clydeside’s anarchist and libertarian-socialist past and present.